waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 annealer will handle certian aspects of building the noderole graph and initial node bootstrap.

-* Noderoles represent a binding of a role to a node.
-Each noderole tracks any state that needs to communicated from the user or the Crowbar framework to a node (and vice versa), and the overall noderole graph determines both the order in which roles are enacted on nodes and what attributes are visible from other noderoles when the noderole runs.
+* **Noderoles** represent a binding of a role to a node.
+Each noderole tracks any state that needs to communicated from the user or the OpenCrowbar framework to a node (and vice versa), and the overall noderole graph determines both the order in which roles are enacted on nodes and what attributes are visible from other noderoles when the noderole runs.